 • Disagreement about the form or structure of a particular indicator.
 In these cases, signatories should provide feedback to PRI.

-The PRI will contact signatories directly to inform them of the decision about their appeal.
-If granted, the Transparency Report will not contain the information that has been appealed.
+The PRI will contact signatories directly to inform them of the decision about their request.
+If granted, the Transparency Report will not contain the information that has been requested.